Hard Palate Cancer

 Don’t use tobacco

-Patients who receive surgical and non-surgical treatments for hard palate cancer should definitely stop tobacco, if any, to minimize the possibility of recurrence of the disease.
+Patients who receive surgical and non-surgical treatments for hard palate cancer should stop the use of tobacco, if any, to minimize the possibility of recurrence of the disease.

 Limit alcohol consumption